-The Sanctuary you know grows a little bit larger!
+The Sanctuary you know grows larger.
 Two existing zones are receiving new, fully explorable additions, featuring new bounties and events.
 Survive the hunting grounds of the fierce yeti in the Eternal Woods, a new branch of The Ruins of Sescheron zone.
-Leoric's Manor becomes a bit grander beyond the collapsed stairwell in Act I, opening up the Royal Quarters for curious treasure hunters.
+The cultists have finally gotten around to clearing up the debris on those stairs in Leoric's Manor, opening up the Royal Quarters for curious treasure hunters.

 New Feature: Set Dungeons

-Test your mettle against one of twenty four custom designed set dungeons!
+Test your mettle against one of twenty-four custom designed set dungeons!
 Each dungeon features a pre-generated, static course designed entirely around a specific class set.
 Don all six pieces of your chosen set and visit Leoric's Library to obtain a clue on where these hidden trials are located.
-Hunt down your dungeon of choice and master it to unlock exclusive cosmetic rewards for one, more, or for the truly dedicated, all of these challenges!
+Hunt down your dungeon of choice and master it to unlock exclusive cosmetic rewards!

 New Feature: Empowered Rifts